 When you think big, you’re planning a very different future: The organisation will be bigger and structured for a larger operation; you’ll on-board more staff; you might envisage better customer experiences; you might enhance your product or value offering.
 This will drive the need for processes and systems that will scale.
 For further insight check out Dave Kerpen’s article “The 3 Barriers to Scaling Up Your Business”.

 In the early stages, business may start small and validate the market before scaling.
 There’s minimal investment in processes & systems until there’s a proof point.
 This means the start-up systems begin to creak: There might be lack of transparency; gaps in processes; things fall between the cracks; and there’s risk because it’s in people’s heads.
 When you’re looking at scaling and taking more financial risk, you need systems to work and survive staff changes.
 Peace of mind will drive the need for stability and repeatable outcomes.
-For a deeper look at systems, see “What are business systems, and why should you care?”.

 What holds us back